Home

 Advert

-Clarification, May 6, 2022: This story has been updated to reflect that Austin is the primary Texas city to use native tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with comparable packages utilizing different varieties of funding.
+Clarification, Could 6, 2022: This story has been updated to mirror that Austin is the primary Texas metropolis to use local tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with comparable programs utilizing other sorts of funding.

 Quelle: www.click2houston.com